£6.00 - On Sale

 Rebecca Watts

-* Marina Tsvetaeva, trans.
-Moniza Alvi and Veronika Krasnova - Bitter Berries (2018)
+* SOLD OUT! - Marina Tsvetaeva, trans.
+Moniza Alvi and Veronika Krasnova - Bitter Berries (2018) - SOLD OUT!

 'A significant contribution to Tsvetaeva’s oeuvre in English'